The definition of the non-growing season matters: a case study of net ecosystem carbon exchange from a Canadian peatland

 Cite:

-Arash Rafat, Eunji Byun, Fereidoun Rezanezhad, William L. Quinton, Elyn Humphreys, Kara Webster, and Philippe Van Cappellen.
+Arash Rafat, Eunji Byun, Fereidoun Rezanezhad, W. L. Quinton, Elyn Humphreys, Kara Webster, and Philippe Van Cappellen.
 2022.
 The definition of the non-growing season matters: a case study of net ecosystem carbon exchange from a Canadian peatland.
 Environmental Research Communications, Volume 4, Issue 2, 4(2):021003.

 Copy Citation: